Sermon: "What Are You Looking For?"

 Isaiah 49.1-7; Psalm 40.1-12; 1 Corinthians 1.1-9; John 1.29-42

-Our readings for today have a lot to say about light coming into the worlde!
+Our readings for today have a lot to say about light coming into the world!
 The reading from Isaiah fascinates me, for after reading “And the Lord said to me, ‘You are my servant Israel, in whom I will be glorified” we encounter words of dismay, “I have labored in vain, I have spent my strength for nothing and vanity; yet surely my cause is with the Lord, and my reward with my God” (Isaiah 49.3-4; NRSV).
 God might call us, might choose us and empower us, but that does not mean we will never experience feelings of inadequacy, futility and defeat!
-As I have previously said, I love the Old Testament prayers and psalms for their honesty – in them we encounter the full range of human emotion!
-Perhaps my studies have not yet ventured far enough afield, but I know of no other world religion which depicts such an open and honest relationship with God.
+In the Old Testament prayers and psalms we encounter the full range of human emotion!
+No other world religion depicts such an open and honest relationship with God.